 He rightly points out Germany's obsession for the Middle Ages when the world still was in order.
-You find places like Quedlinburg with its neat timber framed houses located at the foot of the Harz Mountains.
+You find places like Quedlinburg with its neat timber-framed houses located at the foot of the Harz Mountains.
 The Abbey Church holds the grave of Emperor Heinrich the Fowler.
-He was reburied there in 1930 by another Heinrich (Himmler) who at the same time desecrated the church turning it into an SS shrine of which the counter clark only hesitantly shows a blurred black and white photo on demand.
+He was reburied there in 1930 by another Heinrich (Himmler), who at the same time desecrated the church, turning it into an SS shrine of which the counter clerk only hesitantly shows a blurred black and white photo on demand.

 Beautiful Marburg is another city with a broken history.
-Saint Elisabeth of Hungary married to Ludwig of Thuringia lived at the Wartburg until the count perished in the 1227 crusade.
-Badly treated by her husband's kinfolk she moved to Marburg where she died in 1231 as a widow aged ony 24.
+Saint Elisabeth of Hungary married Ludwig of Thuringia and lived at the Wartburg until the count perished in the 1227 crusade.
+She was badly treated by her husband's kinfolk, so she moved to Marburg, where she died in 1231 as a widow aged only 24.
 She was buried there in a Church the Teutonic Order built for her.
-Later in 1410 the Poles crushed the Knights in the Battle of Tannenberg and stopped Germanic expansion into the East.
-The church in Marburg also became the final resting place for Paul von Hindenburg the victor of the second Battle of Tannenberg fought in the First World War against the Czar's army.
-It was he who as Reichspräsident of the Weimar Republic eventually made Hitler Chancellor in 1933, only to die a little later not seeing what disaster his decision led to.
+Later in 1410, the Poles crushed the Knights in the Battle of Tannenberg and stopped Germanic expansion into the East.
+The church in Marburg also became the final resting place for Paul von Hindenburg, the victor of the second Battle of Tannenberg fought in the First World War against the Czar's army.
+It was he who, as Reichspräsident of the Weimar Republic, eventually made Hitler Chancellor in 1933, only to die a little later not seeing what disaster his decision led to.